Skip to main content

 • Best for: Experimental specs, PR descriptions, feature branch docs, exploratory work

 This isolation prevents work-in-progress information from affecting other team members.
-When your experimental work becomes final, ask the AI Chat to create a knowledge item from the conversation.
-Knowledge items are automatically indexed using embeddings, allowing the AI to find relevant information based on meaning rather than exact keywords.
-When you ask a question or generate tests, the system:
+When your experimental work becomes final, add it to the Library or ask the AI Chat to create a knowledge item from the conversation.
+Crawled documentation and indexed knowledge are stored in a Knowledge Graph with embeddings that enable semantic search - finding relevant information based on meaning rather than exact keywords.
+During chat and test creation, the assistant searches your knowledge automatically and on demand:

 1. Analyzes your request to understand intent

-2. Searches knowledge items for semantically similar content
+2. Searches your Library, Memories, and the site/feature knowledge graph for semantically similar content

 3. Provides the most relevant information to the AI assistant

-4. Uses clear file names to improve search accuracy
+4. Uses clear titles to improve search accuracy

 1